 When you’re coaching youth basketball, there are some givens.
-You’re going to need to teach team defense, rebounding, dribbling with your head up, proper shooting form and many other fundamentals.
-There are also some things that many coaches forget.
+You’ll need to teach team defense, rebounding, dribbling with your head up, proper shooting form, and many other fundamentals.
+However, many coaches also forget some things.

-Here are 12 tips for success that can make a big difference coaching youth basketball.
+Here are 12 tips for success that can make a big difference in coaching youth basketball.

 1. Call timely time-outs.